 High Street is a wonderland of shops and cafes.
 Bookworms and writers will love Bill Campbell Books and my personal favourite, First Edition.
 Compendium Design Store has many gifts for those hard-to-buy-for people and Broken Doll on Cantonment Street is fun for an afternoon of vintage clothing rummaging.
 Of course, no weekend is complete without browsing the stalls at the city’s original marketplace – the Fremantle Markets (Friday-Sunday only).

 A guided walking tour is a brilliant way to get to know a city, especially if you’re pressed for time.
-Take a walking tour of Fremantle and let local guides do a little show and tell.
-If you have time to spare, check out the city’s many self-guided walking trails.
-Bring your camera and a sense of adventure.
+Book a walking tour of Fremantle and let local guides do a little show and tell.
+Bring your camera!

 Immerse yourself in maritime history